radams15/CircuitTesterDocs/Evaluation/docs/feedback.md

 Overall, both the teacher and the student found my program was sufficiently fast for their use, although both concluded that the program is a little difficult to understand without any instruction.
 They did decide that the tutorial really helped them to figure out how the program worked.

 The student wanted more components in the simulator, whereas the teacher was fairly happy with the selection of components.
-This is probably since the teacher wanted to teach a younger audience (GCSE) than the student (A-Level).
+This is probably since the teacher wanted to teach a younger audience (GCSE) than the student (A-Level), which caused differences in opinions.